Australian National Flag

-The flag was flown for the first time in September 1901 at the Exhibition Building in Melbourne, which was then the seat of the federal government originally governed.
-In this original design the stars of the Southern Cross had different numbers of points to signify their brightness
+The flag was flown for the first time on 3 September 1901 at the Exhibition Building in Melbourne, which was then the seat of the federal government.
+In this original design the stars of the Southern Cross had different numbers of points to signify their brightness.

 The Commonwealth ensigns

 In 1903 King Edward VII approved two designs for the flag of Australia: the Commonwealth blue ensign, and the Commonwealth red ensign, for the merchant Navy.